sfera-labs/strato-pi-kernel-module/README.md

     sudo usermod -a -G stratopi pi

-then re-login to apply the group change and reload the module:
+Reboot:

-    su - $USER
+    sudo reboot

-    sudo rmmod stratopi.ko
+When loading, the module performs an autodetect of the Strato Pi model.
+To bypass the autodetect (e.g. for testing the module without the Strato Pi hardware) you can specify the model number in the file `/etc/modprobe.d/stratopi.conf`, adding the following line:

-    sudo insmod stratopi.ko
+    options stratopi model_num=<n>

-When loading the module, it performs an autodetect of the Strato Pi model.
-To bypass the autodetect you can load it passing the `model_num` parameter:
+Where `<n>` is set according to this table:

 |Hardware|`model_num`|
 |--------|:---------:|